MinnPost/minnpost-hazmat/README.md

 ## Data

 Data compiled by [IRE](http://www.ire.org/nicar/database-library/databases/hazardous-materials/) and exported for MN only data.
+We do not have premission to reproduce here, but there files should be put in the `data` folder with the following structure:

+* `data/original/Minnesota.csv`
+* `data/original/hazmat_layout.xlsx`
+* `data/original/state by decade.xlsx`

 ### Notes